Vacancy tax: Canada

-Vancouver, BC
+British Columbia

+The province of British Columbia decided to implement a Speculation and Vacancy Tax province-wide at a rate of 0.5% for Canadian citizens and 2% for foreign owners.
+The tax rose from 2% to 3% in 2026, with Canadian citizens eligible for tax credits to reduce the tax burden.

 The city of Vancouver passed a Vacancy Tax known as the Empty Homes Tax ("EHT") in 2017, initially at a rate of 1% of assessed value.
-This was increased to 1.25% in 2020, and then to the 3% in 2021.
+This was increased to 3% in 2021.

-The stated purpose was "to address the housing affordability and availability challenges and to increase the supply of rental housing in Vancouver."
-The 2023 EHT annual report stated that, as a result of the tax measure, "the number of vacant properties decreased by 54%."
+The stated purpose was "to address the housing affordability and availability challenges and to increase the supply of rental housing in Vancouver".
+A study by Lu Han of the Wisconsin School of Business found the tax led to a lasting decline in rents in Vancouver.

-Toronto, ON
+The combined taxes led to a vacancy rate of 0.49% in Vancouver by the end of 2024, compared with 6.6% for Seattle.
+The city had roughly 2500 vacant units in 2017 before the tax started and as of 2024 had less than 1000.

+Ontario

 The city of Toronto passed a vacancy tax in 2021, which took effect in 2022 at an initial rate of 1%.
 This was increased to 3% in 2023.
 The tax applies to residential properties that are vacant 6 months or more in a year.
+Homes undergoing renovation are also exempt.

+The vacant unit tax (VUT) for Ottawa began in 2022 at a rate of 1% of assessed value per year, increasing by 1% each year a property is vacant up to a maximum of 5%.

+The vacant homes tax for Windsor went into effect in 2024 at a rate of 3% before being raised to 4% in 2026.

+The vacant homes tax for Hamilton was approved in 2024 at a rate of 1% for the first year.

+Prince Edward Island and Nova Scotia

+Non-residents are charged higher property tax rates in both provinces, with vacant units charged a rate of 2% in Nova Scotia.

 France

-A vacancy tax called "taxe sur les logements vacants" (TLV) is assessed on residential units that are empty of furnishings.
-A separate tax "taxe d'habitation" (TH) is also assessed on non-empty residential units at higher rates wealthy owners, and for non-primary (e.g., vacation) residences.
+In France, a vacancy tax called "taxe sur les logements vacants" (TLV) can be assessed on residential units that are empty of furnishings.
+A separate tax "taxe d'habitation" (TH) can also be assessed on non-empty residential units at higher rates for wealthy owners, and for non-primary (e.g., vacation) residences.
+A 2020 study found a 13% decrease in vacant units as a result of the French taxes in the cities that implemented it.

 Ireland

-Ireland assess Vacant Homes Tax (VHT) equal to 3x the property tax bill on homes occupied fewer than 30 days per year.
+Ireland started assessing a Vacant Homes Tax (VHT) in 2023 that is equal to 3x the property tax bill on homes occupied fewer than 30 days per year.
+In 2024, the tax was 5x the property bill.